 Also tell your doctor if you are taking bepridil (for chest pain or to lower blood pressure) or methadone (a pain killer or to treat drug addiction).

-These medicines may make heart problems more likely, so talk to your doctor if you are taking any of these and do not use Haloperidol Injection (see ‘Do not use Haloperidol Injection if’).
+These medicines may make heart problems more likely, so talk to your doctor if you are taking any of these and you should not be given Haloperidol Injection (see ‘You should not be given Haloperidol Injection if’).

 Tell your doctor straight away and stop taking both medicines if you get: